List of mayors of Portsmouth: The Lord Mayor's car, Mace Bearer and Duties

-The Three Maces
+The three maces

 A mace was originally a heavy club used as an offensive weapon, but later became a staff of office symbolising authority, with the head often elaborately worked in precious metal or bejewelled.

-The Great Mace is silver gilt, similar to several others which Charles II ordered to be made and presented to various Corporations that had lost their regalia during the Civil Wars between his father and Parliament.
+The Great Mace is silver gilt, similar to several others which Charles II ordered to be made and presented to various corporations that had lost their regalia during the civil wars between his father and Parliament.
 The pattern of the shaft leaves little doubt that the Mace was made earlier than 1678 - it was probably made during the Commonwealth period and converted into a Royal Mace at the Restoration.
-This mace is placed on the clerk's table in The Council Chamber for every meeting to represent the authority of the sovereign, it is also carried in procession and placed on display during civic processions and events.
+This mace is placed on the clerk's table in the council chamber for every meeting to represent the authority of the sovereign, it is also carried in procession and placed on display during civic processions and events.
 During times of national mourning the mace is covered with a black cloth and inverted when carried.

 The two smaller maces used in the procession appear to date back to Tudor times.
 One is a small antique silver Mace with a cup shaded head and a slender stem.
 On one side of the head is the Tudor Rose crowned, and on the other side a Fleur-de-lis crowned, both repoussé and gilt.
 On the circular top of the head are the Arms of James I, somewhat defaced.
-The other small Mace is of silver parcel gilt about the same size as the first but with a much stouter stem.
+The other small mace is of silver parcel gilt about the same size as the first but with a much stouter stem.
 On either side of the head is a star rudely engraved.
 The cresting or coronet at the top is composed of Fleur-de-lis and Lozenges alternately within which, on a raised boss, are the Arms of King Charles II.